Progressive Disclosure UX: how to design for a wider audience

 - Display content dynamically using dynamic panels, variables and conditions.
 This is a good way to apply progressive disclosure, and show form fields as the user completes them.

 - Create effects and animations to simulate different progressions in your web or app prototype.

 - Expand and collapse content, in order to selectively display optional information.

-- Create and customize tooltips, a very useful resource for helping your newer users.
+- Design a product walk through, a very useful resource for helping your newer users.

 - Include dialogs and pop-ups to interact with your users offering additional information.

 - Create scenarios to model your user cases and navigation flows.